Spirit-to-Spirit/Symbol-Drift/index.md

 **Science Officer:** It doesn’t, Sir.
 The fraction of permutations that puts... say... the volumes of *The Encyclopedia Galactica* within one room of each other is infinitesimal. *Then*... the fraction of *those* that puts a volume within her horizon is again infinitesimal.

-**Commander:** What’s she on about, really?
+**Commander:** What’s she on about, then?
 Mark the length of the pause.
 And have the galley send up some butternut soup.

 **Ensign, Comms:** Yes, Sir.